shahincsejnu/cheat_sheets/Git/README.md

 ## Commands

+- `git --version`  [to see the current install version of git in your machine]
 - `git log`  [for viewing the commit history of a repo]
 - `cat path_of_a_file_x`  [for printing the contents of file x in terminal]
 - `ls` [for showing the files in current working directory]